shubham5767/Stock-Analysis/README.md

 # Stock-Analysis
-You Get some Financial results of three different stock and there anlysis including some visulizations, also learn the Pandas,Numpy , Matplotlib liabrary uses.
+In this Project you Get some Financial results of three different stocks including their basic analysis and even some visulizations, also you will learn the Pandas,Numpy, Matplotlib liabrary and their uses.